- Surveying the Planting Site

 Poorly drained soils cause plant problems.
 Waterlogged soil will suffocate the root system and kill a plant.
 Improve poorly drained sites by deep tilling to break apart a layer of hard packed soil, or "hard-pan," several inches below the soil surface.
 Slope beds planted near a foundation away from the building, and route water from drain spouts away from plant beds.
 On extremely heavy soils, construct a raised bed, 12 to 18 inches high, of well-drained topsoil, and slope the sides of the bed away from the plants to avoid pockets of standing water.
 Another option is to install a sub-surface drainage pipe to carry water to another area (assuming there is somewhere for the water to drain).

 Soil samples, taken two to three weeks before planting, will determine lime and fertilizer requirements.
 Your county Extension agent can provide you with details on how to take a soil sample for testing.
-The University of Georgia’s Agricultural and Environmental Services Lab also has soil test kits available for purchase online at http://aesl.ces.uga.edu/soiltest123/Georgia.htm.
+The University of Georgia’s Agricultural and Environmental Services Lab also has soil test kits available for purchase online (https://aesl.ces.uga.edu/soil.html).

 Selecting Plant